MusicDataset/md_homepage/content/musics/t/TwelveVariationsonaThemefromaMenuetbyFischer(1)-Johann Christian Fischer _ Wolfgang Amadeus Mozart.md

 ---
-title: Johann Christian Fischer _ Wolfgang Amadeus Mozart - Twelve Variations on a Theme from a Menuet by Fischer (1)
+title: Twelve Variations on a Theme from a Menuet by Fischer (1)
 description: This is the description for Twelve Variations on a Theme from a Menuet by Fischer by Johann Christian Fischer _ Wolfgang Amadeus Mozart
 composers: [Johann Christian Fischer _ Wolfgang Amadeus Mozart]
 periods: [Classical]